DreamWorks Pictures: Founding and Universal distribution (1994–2005)

-In 1997, DreamWorks Pictures released its first three feature films, The Peacemaker, a film about terrorism; Amistad, Spielberg's first film for the studio about an African slave rebellion and the aftermath of the massacre; and Mouse Hunt, the studio's first family film about two brothers trying to fight a mischievous mouse.
+In 1997, DreamWorks released its first three live-action movies; The Peacemaker, a film about terrorism; Amistad, Spielberg's first film for the studio about an African slave rebellion and the aftermath of the massacre; and Mouse Hunt, the studio's first family-friendly live-action movie about two brothers trying to fight a mischievous mouse.
 All three of these films were relatively successful, managing to outgross their budgets by moderate margins, with Mouse Hunt being the most profitable of the three.
 Amistads score was composed by John Williams, a frequent Spielberg collaborator who also composed the music used for DreamWorks Pictures' opening logo.
-This logo debuted in The Peacemaker, the first of the three films to be released, and has appeared on all live-action DreamWorks releases since, as well as on all DreamWorks Animation releases between 1998 and 2003.
+This logo debuted in The Peacemaker, the first of the three movies to be released, and has appeared on all live-action DreamWorks Pictures movies ever since, as well as on all DreamWorks Animation films from 1998 until 2003.
 Williams' score for Amistad and Hans Zimmer's score for The Peacemaker were both released on albums by DreamWorks Records in 1997, although starting in 1998, the label usually only released background score albums for DreamWorks' most high-profile titles, such as Thomas Newman's score for American Beauty and Williams' score for Saving Private Ryan.
 DreamWorks Interactive did not create video game tie-ins for The Peacemaker, Amistad or Mouse Hunt, and 1998's Small Soldiers was the only DreamWorks title to ever be directly adapted into a video game by DreamWorks Interactive.

 In 1998, the United States 9th Circuit Court of Appeals upheld a lawsuit against DreamWorks for trademark infringement by Dreamwerks Production Group, Inc., a company mostly specializing in Star Trek conventions.
+That same year, DreamWorks released its first two animated movies, Antz and The Prince of Egypt, both of which are produced by DreamWorks Pictures and DreamWorks Animation distributed by DreamWorks Distribution.
+DreamWorks Distribution continued to distribute DreamWorks Animation productions through their distribution name until 2004.
+DreamWorks Animation films were generally targeted towards younger audiences, in contrast to the more adult-oriented live-action DreamWorks Pictures films, including films with strong sexual elements such as American Beauty, Road Trip, and EuroTrip, which shared the same branding through to 2004.
+DreamWorks also had another division called DreamWorks Television Animation, which in 1998 produced Toonsylvania and Invasion America.
+However, it quickly folded and the later animated show Alienators: Evolution Continues (based on the 2001 live-action DreamWorks film Evolution) was instead handled by the main DreamWorks Television division, in association with DIC Entertainment and other parties.
 Michael Jackson's brother Jermaine Jackson subsequently claimed in 2003 that DreamWorks' icon of a boy fishing and sitting on a moon crescent was plagiarized from the entrance to Jackson's Neverland Ranch.
 Spielberg was a friend of Jackson during the 1980s and appeared in his "Liberian Girl" music video.
-In 1998, DreamWorks Animation produced its first two full-length animated features, Antz and The Prince of Egypt, which were distributed by DreamWorks Pictures.
-DreamWorks Pictures continued to distribute DreamWorks Animation productions through their distribution name until 2004.
-DreamWorks Animation films were generally targeted towards younger audiences, in contrast to the more adult-oriented live-action DreamWorks films, including films with strong sexual elements such as American Beauty and Road Trip/EuroTrip, which shared the same branding through to 2004.
-DreamWorks also had another division called DreamWorks Television Animation, which in 1998 produced Toonsylvania and Invasion America.
-However, it quickly folded and the later animated show Alienators: Evolution Continues (based on the 2001 live-action DreamWorks film Evolution) was instead handled by the main DreamWorks Television division, in association with DIC Entertainment and other parties.
 This was among the only animated content that Paramount Pictures acquired from DreamWorks when its parent company Viacom purchased the live-action film division and television division in 2006.